 Women alone: Fine, beware of Buddhist and local customs

-Drugs, cigarettes and alcohol: Opium and grass readily available in most of the country.
+Local poisons for the body: Opium and grass readily available in most of the country.
 Great beer, but do us all a favour and don't buy the t-shirt

 Miss at your peril: Northern Laos/Vietnam - 'Highlight of Independent Travel'

-Intro: "Me love you long time" - who wouldn't want to go to Vietnam having heard so much about it and seeing it so many times in movies and/or growing up with the country as typifying a world beyond our access or understand?
+Intro: "Me love you long time" - who wouldn't want to go to Vietnam having heard so much about it and seeing it so many times in movies and/or growing up with the country as typifying a world beyond our access or understanding?
 Nonetheless what the average traveller will find is quite removed from the expectation.
 Vietnam is full of backpacker crowds and package tours, running up and down a tourist trail which is difficult to get off (since the country is so thin).
-Distances are great and apart from the far North, attractions aren't that great, but you can easily relax and have a good time - if you don't mind being part of a production line - because travel is damn easy, with cheap pre-arrange tours for everything.
+Distances are large and, apart from the far North, attractions aren't that great, but you can easily relax and have a good time - if you don't mind being part of a production line - because travel is damn easy, with cheap pre-arrange tours for everything.
 Expect attempts to rip you off, a tough time getting off the tourist trail and loads of tourists rather than tracer fire, opera blasting from helicopters and the smell of napalm in the morning.

-Lowlights: Hassle, crowds, foreigner pricing, poverty, the tour factor (see below), distances and fixed tourist trail.
+Lowlights: Hassle, crowds, foreigner pricing, poverty, the tour factor (see below), distances and the fixed tourist trail.
 Some war sights like the DMZ can be very boring if you have only a limited interest.

-You no longer
+Visa strategy: You no longer

 have to specify entry and exit points as older guidebooks state and